 • Romani: in Sweden, there are about 50,000-100,000 Roma.
 The language consists of different variations, and according to Vrba, the language has been spoken in Sweden since the 16th century.

-Vrba states that these five languages were awarded the status of official minority language in 1999, when parliament entered the framework convention for the protection of national minorities in Europe.
+Vrba states that these five languages were awarded the status of the official minority language in 1999 when parliament entered the framework convention for the protection of national minorities in Europe.

 She also explains that languages can only become an official minority language when they are spoken in Sweden for three generations or 100 years and when they are regarded as a language, not a dialect.